lancenacabuan/Shaliah/README.md

 Jesus Christ (so relationship with both, in their proper roles). - **Concept of God\'s nature**: Trinity offers a God who is inherently relational (Father loving Son eternally, etc.).
-Some theologians see this as making \"God is love\" more profound–because even before creation, love existed within God (perichoretic love).
+Some theologians see this as making \"God is love\" more profound – because even before creation, love existed within God (perichoretic love).
 Unitarian view of a solitary God might say God had the capacity to love and did so once He created or perhaps loved His own Word/plan, but it\'s more abstract.
 In